sdnfv/openNetVM/docs/NF_Dev.md

 Overview
 --
-Currently, our platform only supports 16 clients.
+Currently, our platform supports 16 clients.
 This limit is defined in [./openNetVM/onvm/shared/common.h].

 The tag to specify an NFs Service ID is `-r`, which is a number 0, 1, 2, ..., n.
 This is what is used to route network traffic between NFs.
 The manager automatically assigns an instance ID upon the NF's creation.